 Throughout KS1 and KS2 in both the semi-formal and semi-formal plus classrooms, programmes of study are based on P levels and the revised National Curriculum.
 Overarching subject plans ensure progress within curriculum areas such as science, humanities, physical education and personal education and learning intentions are mapped out and tracked on the TVEd semi-formal - semi-formal plus framework.
+In the early stages of the semi-formal curriculum (year 1/2), subjects will be taught through a combination of subject experiences and the teaching of key facts (including key vocabulary) with an emphasis on knowing more and doing more, building the foundations of the semi-formal curriculum.
+As pupils progress through the semi-formal curriculum, the teaching of key subject knowledge will be fully developed and pupils will know more, remember more and do more.

-Teachers produce a half-termly forecast based on stage appropriate learning intentions ensuring appropriate interest for the age of the pupils in terms of content.
-Key therapeutic targets are mapped out onto this framework but more personalised therapeutic targets can be found on pupils Personal Learning Plans.
+Using academy produced Knowledge Organisers, teachers produce a half-termly forecast based on stage appropriate learning intentions ensuring appropriate interest for the age of the pupils in terms of content.
+Key therapeutic targets are mapped out onto appropriate frameworks.